prody/ProDy-website/tutorials/signdy/classifications.rst

-Classification using matrices and trees of sequence, structure and dynamics distances
+Classification using sequence, structure and dynamics distances
 ===============================================================================

 We can compare the dynamics of individual proteins using the spectral overlap,